Peggie Hartwell: Quilted Conscience

 Quilted Conscience is the story of 16 Sudanese girls who landed with their families in Grand Island, and is "an uplifting film about finding a new life through art", which made its premier on, June 14, on NET1/HD.

 Filmmaker John Sorensen documented the girls' journey as new Americans as they participated in an arts project with a local quilters guild, guided by nationally known African-American quilt-maker, Peggie Hartwell.

 Hartwell is also featured in The Cloth Sings to Me (1995) and The Spirit of the Individual (1997); both are about textile artists in New York and produced by Esperanza Martinez and Linda Roennau.

 She was also interviewed by host LeVar Burton on Reading Rainbow, and spoke of her quiltmaking and cultural legacy.

 Organizations

-Ms. Hartwell is a member of the National Chapter of the Women of Color Quilters Network (WCQN), the American Quilt Society (AQS), and of the National Quilting Association (NQA).
+Ms. Hartwell is a member of the National Chapter of the Women of Color Quilters Network (WCQN), where she serves on the board.
+She is also a member of the American Quilt Society (AQS), and of the National Quilting Association (NQA).